Course teaching, day to day and requirements

 - You do not need to be big and strong and experienced with tools, but you do need to have sufficient intellect and enthusiasm to succeed.

-- About half of our courses are designed for beginners, they don't require specific knife making experience.
-The other half are follow up courses, and require you having some knife making skills, eg by having finished one of our previous courses.
+- About half of our courses are designed for beginners, they don't require specific knife-making experience.
+The other half are follow-up courses and require you to have some knife-making skills, by having finished one of our previous courses.

-- We strongly encourage foreign students, however, instruction is given in English, you need to be fluent enough in English to understand technical terms and be able to follow instructions immediately, without holding the rest of the course back.
+- We strongly encourage foreign students, however, instruction is given in English, you need to be fluent enough in English to understand technical terms and be able to follow instructions immediately (for safety reasons), without holding the rest of the course back.
 A Skype interview may be required.

-What do I need to bring? - If you are staying in self-catering accommodation, you will need to bring all your own food, we do have a Spar supermarket in town.
-Please bring closed shoes for forging in and cotton clothes that you don't mind getting dirty.
-Warm clothes are a must at any time of the year.
+What do I need to bring with me? - If you are staying in our self-catering accommodation, you will need to bring all your own food and drinks, we do have a Spar supermarket in town but with only half an hour for lunch and with us working late, please come prepared.
+Please bring closed shoes for forging in and cotton clothes that you don't mind getting dirty, jeans or cotton long pants are necessary for forging.
+We will give you a special "Heavin Forge" denim apron to work in and to keep.
+Warm clothes are a must at any time of the year, it is always cold in Belfast especially in the evenings.
 Bring a camera with you if you like, but no video cameras please, there will be no time to film.